neural75/gqrx-scanner/README.md

 -b, --min <freq>             Frequency range begins with this <freq> in Hz.
 Incompatible with -f -e, --max <freq>             Frequency range ends with this <freq> in Hz.
 Incompatible with -f -d, --delay <time>           Lingering time in milliseconds before the scanner reactivates.
-Default 2000 -x, --speed <time>           Time in milliseconds for bookmark scan speed.
+Default 2000 -l, --max-listen <time>      Maximum time to listen to a frequency, active or otherwise.
+Default 0, no maximum time -x, --speed <time>           Time in milliseconds for bookmark scan speed.
 Default 250 milliseconds.
                                If scan lands on wrong bookmark during search, use -x 500 (ms) to slow down speed -y  --date                   Date Format, default is 0.